Airat Ichmouratov: Kleztory

+The klezmer ensemble Kleztory during their performance at the Concertgebouw in Amsterdam, July 2025.

 Ichmouratov joined the klezmer group Kleztory in 2000.
-In 2004, Kleztory recorded a Chandos Records (Great Britain) CD with I Musici de Montréal Chamber Orchestra and Yuli Turovsky.
+In 2004, Kleztory recorded a CD for Chandos Records (Great Britain) with I Musici de Montréal Chamber Orchestra and Yuli Turovsky.
 In 2007 Kleztory's album Nomade won the Opus prize.
-In 2014, Arrival was nominated as best album of the year in the Traditional music category by ADISQ.
-In 2018, Kleztory won the Opus prize in the category – Best World Music Concert of the Year in Québec for Mundial Tour and in 2022 in the category Best World Music Album of the Year in Québec for Momentum.
+Their 2014 album Arrival was nominated as best album of the year in the Traditional music category by ADISQ.
+Kleztory won the Opus Prize in 2018 for Best World Music Concert of the Year in Québec for Mundial Tour and again in 2022 in the category Best World Music Album of the Year in Québec for Momentum.